robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Perhaps," Mara said.
 "We still need to know *why*.
 And *how*."

 "But why is that so important?" the blonde interjected.
-"We never had to do that before."
+"We never did all that before."

 Mara turned to Charlie.